Belarusian alphabet: Details

-When a consonant is not palatalized and precedes //j//, the apostrophe ' is used to separate the iotated vowel: п'я п'е п'і п'ё п'ю //pja pjɛ pi pjɔ pju//. (і is the palatalizing version of ы, and arguably, they represent a single phoneme).
+When a consonant is not palatalized and precedes //j//, the apostrophe ' is used to separate the iotated vowel: с'я с'е с'і с'ё с'ю //sja sjɛ sji sjɔ sju//. (і is the palatalizing version of ы, and arguably, they represent a single phoneme).
 The apostrophe is not considered a letter and so is not taken into account for alphabetical order.
 In pre-Second World War printing, the form ‘ was used.
 When computers are used, the form is frequently substituted by '.

 History

 The early Cyrillic alphabet had 43 letters.
 Later, 15 letters were dropped, the last 4 after the introduction of the first official Belarusian grammar in 1918.
 Since four new letters were added, there are now 32 letters.